ibm-cloud-architecture/eda-quickstarts/cos-tutorial/README.md

 # Cloud Object Storage Sink tutorial Project

+## Overview

+This folder includes code and instructions to demonstrate how to integrate Kafka topic to a sink connector to cloud object storage.
-The Java Quarkus app is a generator for order events with a simple PLAINTEXT connection to IBM Event Streams to be source of Cloud Object Storage.
+The src folder defines a Java Quarkus app used to generate order events with a simple PLAINTEXT connection to IBM Event Streams brokers and gitOps/services/kconnect folder includes the  Cloud Object Storage sink kafka connector configuration and image build.

+## Audiance

+Developer, architect.

-## Development history
+## Pre-requisite

+To run on OpenShift, you need to login as cluster administrator and use and existing deployed  Event Streams cluster.
+[See this tutorial]() to do so or use [the Deploy on OpenShift section below](#deploy-on-openshift).

+## What is inside

 The project was created with the quarkus CLI: